Trusted WordPress tutorials, when you need them most.

 An example of a live Ajax search on a WooCommerce online store

-With Ajax live search, you can show relevant results without even reloading the page.
+With the Ajax live search, you can show relevant results without even reloading the page.
 This makes it a great choice if you sell digital downloads or physical products online, as shoppers can instantly see products that match their search query.

 The easiest way to add Ajax live search to WordPress is by using SearchWP Live Ajax Lite Search.
 This free plugin automatically adds instant search to your website and works perfectly with any WordPress theme.